bgtti/polln/README.md

 How to contribute:
 1. Fork the repository: Click the "Fork" button at the top right of this page
 2. Clone your fork locally
-3. Create a new branch, naming it with the new feature or bug fix:  `git checkout -b your-feature-name`
+3. Create a new branch from `main`, naming it with the new feature or bug fix:  `git checkout -b your-feature-name`
 4. Make your changes
 5. Make sure the tests still pass (or write test if necessary)
 6. Push to your fork